Did Michael Jackson’s road lead to Rome too?

 „People used to ask me, like, you always talk about HEAL THE WORLD, why do you need all these soldiers on the stage?’
 I said, ‘They’re soldiers of love.’“Michael Jackson, 2003.
 21

-But when Jackson erected larger-than-life statues of the King of Pop in all the cities where he celebrated the triumphs of his concerts for the 1996 world tour, critics and fans alike attested to his terminal megalomania over this act of Barnum-style self-promotion.
+When in 1996, Michael Jackson had larger-than-life statues of the King of Pop erected in all those cities where he celebrated the triumphs of his concerts for the HIStory-World-Tour, critics accused him of megalomania over this act of Barnum-style self-promotion.
 Michael Jackson reacted to this criticism with the following words:

 „Good!
 That’s what I wanted! …They fell into my trap. … I wanted everybody’s attention.“Michael Jackson, 1995.
 22